Demonology Warlock: Midnight Expansion Preview

 • Vile Fiend Icon Vile Fiend and its upgrade in Mark of Shatug Icon Mark of Shatug or Mark of F'harg Icon Mark of F'harg have been appended to Call Dreadstalkers Icon Call Dreadstalkers and cannot be casted on their own;

-• The new Apex talent Dominion of Argus Icon Dominion of Argus is themed around summoning a third Dreadstalker, doubling the damage of Felguard abilities, and a random Soulkeeper summon.
+• The new Apex talent Dominion of Argus Icon Dominion of Argus is themed around Nether Portal, offering another summon after casting a set amount of Hand of Gul'dan Icon Hand of Gul'dan during its duration.

 Midnight Demonology tree has been streamlined and simplified to a great extent, with thematic areas consolidated around the themes of Wild Imps, Felguard, and Dreadstalkers.
 Most effects/extra abilities have been integrated into the baseline rotational skills.

-While the gameplay idea remains mostly the same in practical terms most of the rotation has been simplified, Tyrant setups have been removed, alongside most short cooldowns.
+While the gameplay idea remains mostly the same in practical terms, most of the rotation has been simplified, Tyrant setups have been eased, and most short cooldowns have been either incorporated in existing rotational abilities or removed.

 3.